Last updated on October 21st, 2021 at 01:52 am

 Alexa, thus, is a global ranking system.
 The lower the Alexa rank number, the more popular the website is.

-Alexa supposes to show how each site ranks on the web compared to the rest of the websites.
+Alexa is supposed to show how each site ranks on the web compared to the rest of the websites.
 Depending on how many visitors it receives in conjunction with the pages of the site that each visitor sees and the time spent on the site.

 It is a compare tool rather than a web traffic tool.